thescientist13/dataviz-poc/README.md

 The primary motivation of this project is to promote an alternative approach to creating visualizations for the web leveraging more of the native capabilities already available in today's modern browsers.
 By combining SVG and JavaScript, a more declarative method of authoring vizualizations can be achieved while also improving maintainability, testability, and performance.

 ### A long time ago...
-If we start by thinking about HTML and it's declarivate nature, we can arrive at one of it's most compelling features for developers, in that it is fairly easy to visualize the output of the code you write to the output you see in the browser.
+If we start by thinking about HTML and its semantic and [declarivate](https://en.wikipedia.org/wiki/Declarative_programming) nature, we can arrive at one of it's most compelling features for developers, in that it is fairly easy to visualize the output of the code you write to the output you see in the browser.
 Without any library or framework involved, essentially the code you write is `1:1` as you would expect when viewing the source.
 This is further reinforced given that HTML is structure component of the web.
 (CSS being presentation, and JavaScript being interactivity.)

 For example, this can be pretty easily understood, in terms of what the output would be.
 ```html